cq615/chenqin/_pages/talks.md

 author_profile: true
 ---

-- **Data-driven Image Reconstruction**
+- **Data-driven Image Reconstruction**\
    at ISMRM Educational Sessions Advanced Methods for Cardiovascular MRI, London, UK, May 2022

-- **Deep Learning for Dynamic MRI Reconstruction**.
+- **Deep Learning for Dynamic MRI Reconstruction**\

-    at Artificial Intelligence in NMR, MRI and Neuroscience, Feb, 2021

-    at Artificial Intelligence in NMR, MRI and Neuroscience, Feb, 2021
+   at Artificial Intelligence in NMR, MRI and Neuroscience, Feb, 2021\ at Artificial Intelligence in NMR, MRI and Neuroscience, Feb, 2021